International Field Study Courses and Trips

 >> student experiences of recent field study courses.

-Undergraduate and Graduate Field Study in International Finance to Argentina and Chile
+Undergraduate (FIN 360) and Graduate (FIN 680V) Field Study in International Finance to South Africa